-The blade can be mounted on either side of the saw to accomodate different cutting jobs.
-With the proper sized blade selected, install the new blade referring to the following procedure.
+The blade can be mounted on either side of the saw to accommodate different cutting jobs.
+With the proper sized blade selected, reference the following procedure to install the new blade.

-Ensure the flange faces are kept clean and smooth as well as the inside diameter of the Blade Shaft.
+Ensure the flange faces are kept clean and smooth as well as the inside diameter of the blade shaft.

 - 1. Raise the saw so the blade will clear the ground when installed. - 2.
 Remove the blade flange bolt.
 This bolt is LEFT-HAND thread on the RIGHT side of the saw and RIGHT-HAND thread on the LEFT side of the saw. - 3.
 Verify the blade flanges are clean and not damaged.
-Pay particular attention to all holes and recesses.
-(Figure 10.)
+Pay particular attention to all holes and recesses (Figure 9).

-Figure 10.
-Inspect and Clean Flange (Optional Blade Flange System shown)
+Figure 9.
+Inspect and Clean Flange

-- 3. Taking note of the direction of rotation of the blade, (Item A, Figure 12) insert the bushing and mounting bolt through the outer flange and blade.
-(See Figure 11.) - 4.
+- 4. Taking note of the direction of rotation of the blade, (Figure 11, Item A) insert the bushing and mounting bolt through the outer flange and blade (Figure 10). - 5.
 Align flange pin through the blade into the inner flange.

-The Blade Mounting Bolt on the right side of the saw (as viewed from the operator's position), has a Left-hand thread, while the bolt on the left side of the saw has a Right-hand thread.
+The blade mounting bolt on the right side of the saw (as viewed from the operator's position), has a left-hand thread, while the bolt on the left side of the saw has a right-hand thread.

-Figure 11.
+Figure 10.
 Aligning Flange Pin Through Blade (Standard Blade Flange System shown)